furioussoul/tailmaster/README.md

 # Theory
 How to implement dnd：I use html api，the code is in dnd.js .

-How to generate code：The data structure behind assembled page is a tree,I use Recursive downward parsing to get the final .vue code.
+How to generate code：The data structure behind assembled page is a syntax tree,

+I use recursive downward parsing to get the final .vue code.

 # License
 [MIT](https://opensource.org/licenses/MIT)